pywbem/pywbemtools/docs/appendix.rst

       by a set of general options.

    GLOB
-      A pathname pattern pattern expansion used in Unix environments.
+      A pathname pattern expansion used in Unix environments.
 It is used by pywbemcli to expand classnames in the ``class find`` command.
       No tilde expansion is done, but ``*``, ``?``, and character ranges expressed with ``[]`` will be correctly matched.